qwertie/ecsharp/lemp/lemp-pattern-matching.md

 }
 ~~~

-When I wrote this article I tried explaining what this does, but the explanation was so long I decided it would be better just to show the output code:
+When I first wrote this article I tried explaining what this does, but the explanation was so long I decided it would be better just to show the output code:

 ~~~csharp
 if (obj is Shape) {